De la Villemarque

 I love the fact that we have so many different disciplines in one sport.
-It feels like doing several sports but always with a kite.
-If you go hydrofoiling it’s a completely unique feeling and dimension, riding perfect waves is an amazing feeling and so complementary to surfing, throwing some megaloops gives you plenty adrenaline, oldschool and newschool freestyle on a twintip are so different yet the same, and finally the feeling of landing a strapless trick after so many thousand tries feels so good!
+It feels like doing several sports at once, but always with a kite.
+If you go hydrofoiling, it’s a completely unique feeling and dimension, riding perfect waves is an amazing feeling and so complementary to surfing, throwing some megaloops gives you plenty adrenaline, oldschool and newschool freestyle on a twintip are so different yet the same, and finally the feeling of landing a strapless trick after thousands of tries feels so good!

-That’s what I love from this sport, it never ends and I just try to adapt to the conditions and enjoy the most by choosing the best toy.
-Mastering all those disciplines takes probably a lifetime, but it’s very satisfying when you learn new things and feel the improvement.
+That’s what I love about this sport, it never ends.
+I just try to adapt to the conditions and enjoy the most by choosing the best toy.
+Mastering all those disciplines probably takes a lifetime, but it’s very satisfying when you learn new things and feel the improvement.

-Rent a nice massive sailing boat for a year just to travel around the Pacific in search of the most perfect wave riding and surf conditions, and tell all my buddies they can join anytime.
-Riding perfection on your own is cool, but doing it with your friends has no price!
+Rent a nice massive sailboat for a year just to travel around the Pacific in search of the most perfect wave and surf conditions.
+I'd tell all my buddies they can join anytime.
+Riding the perfect wave by yourself is great, but doing it with your best friends is priceless!

 I’d love to do exactly this, spend a few weeks with friends on perfect waves just for ourselves.